cloudmaven/documentation/pages/rc/rc_cloud101_immersion.md

   - What is the cloud?
 Why use it?
   - Choosing a cloud provider: Available services, ease of migration, cost, pervasiveness in your field, etc

-* Introduction to the 3 primary cloud providers: AWS, Azure & GCP (9.45am -- 12.15pm; 15 minute break at 10.30am)
+* Introduction to the 3 primary cloud providers: AWS, Azure & GCP (9.45am -- 10.45am; 15 minute break at 10.45am)
   - Introduction to the consoles
   - Build a virtual machine on all three platforms; compare costs
   - View available compute options
   - Learn costing of core elements and extras including services

-* Basics of cloud storage and how to get data in and out of your virtual machine
+* Basics of cloud storage and how to get data in and out of your virtual machine (11am -- 12.00pm)
   - To include the AWS and Azure CLI and the GCP SDK/Cloud Shell
   - Cloud storage, ingress and egress costing

-* Lunch provided (signing up: Please indicate any dietary restrictions)

-* Build a web framework for collaborative data sharing (1.15pm -- 2:45pm + coffee break)
+* Web frameworks (12.00pm -- 12.30pm)
   - Overview: Wiring up a Django web framework to a data resource

+* Lunch provided (12.30pm -- 1.30pm)

+* Build a web framework for collaborative data sharing (1.30pm -- 2:45pm + coffee break)
+  - Deploy a Django web app on AWS Elastic Beanstalk using the Beanstalk CLI
-  - Deploy a Django instance on AWS Elastic Beanstalk
+  - Deploy a Django web app on AWS Elastic Beanstalk using PyCharm
-  - Deploy a Django web framework on Azure using Visual Studio (Can be demo only; Visual studio not required)
+  - Deploy a Django web app on Azure using Visual Studio (can be demo only; Visual Studio not necessary)
   - Build a simple API that will display results hosted on a virtual machine to the website you just created

 * AWS CFN cluster (3.15pm -- 4.30pm)